ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Property Analysis

 \subsection{Model Mistakes}

 In image classification, a model mistake is an incorrect label assignment, such as misclassifying a cat as a dog.
 Simply identifying mistaken object classes might not offer actionable insights for model improvement.
 The key aspect, therefore, is finding the specific reasons for these mistakes.
 For instance, some models may be particularly sensitive to certain aspects of the data distribution, like texture variations.
 In this case, a model might consistently make mistakes when the texture of the object differs from what it has been trained on.
-Identifying mistake types allows for targeted data collection and retraining, offering advantages over a black-box approach.
+Identifying mistake types allows for targeted data collection and retraining, improving over a black-box approach.

 The ImageNet-X dataset~\citep{idrissi2022imagenet} offers detailed human annotations for 16 factors of variation, such as pose, style, and others.
-This allows a targeted analysis of models' mistake types.
+This allows a focused analysis of models' mistake types.
 The annotations enable measuring model error ratios for each factor independently: $\text{error ratio(factor)} = \frac{1 - \text{accuracy(factor)}}{1 - \text{accuracy(overall)}},$ where $\text{accuracy(overall)}$ is the overall ImageNet-1K validation accuracy, and $\text{accuracy(factor)}$ is the accuracy on all the images where the factor was highlighted.
 This metric measures the model performance on a given factor relative to its overall performance.
 Lower error ratios indicate better performance, implying higher accuracy for the specific factor.
-Our results on ImageNet-X for selected models are presented in Fig.~\ref{fig:imagenetx}.
+Our results on ImageNet-X are presented in Fig.~\ref{fig:imagenetx}.

 \textbf{CLIP models make fewer mistakes relative to their ImageNet accuracy than supervised.} The diagram in Fig.~\ref{fig:imagenetx} shows that CLIP models have a smaller error ratio, indicating a significant advantage over supervised models.
-However, it's important to note that the error ratio is relative to overall ImageNet accuracy, where a significant 16\% gap exists between supervised and CLIP zero-shot models.
+However, it is important to note that the error ratio is relative to overall ImageNet accuracy, where a significant 18\% gap exists between supervised and CLIP zero-shot models.
 In particular, CLIP models are much more robust towards shape, subcategory, texture, object blocking, and darker factors.
-The key reason for the difference between CLIP and supervised models is likely the more diverse training data used for CLIP.
+The key reason for the success of CLIP models is likely the more diverse data used for training.